-Could Revolut have done anything to recover Mrs S's money?
+Could Revolut have done anything to recover Mrs B's money?

-Mrs S sent money to a cryptocurrency provider before transferring it to the fraudster (albeit she didn't know that at the time).
-Revolut wouldn't have been able to recover the funds from the cryptocurrency provider, given that services had been rendered (i.e., conversion of fiat money into cryptocurrency) and cryptocurrency already transferred out.
+Mrs B sent money to a cryptocurrency provider before transferring it to the fraudster (albeit she didn't know that at the time).
+Revolut wouldn't have been able to recover the funds from the cryptocurrency provider, given that the funds had already been transferred out.